rk1165/rk1165.github.io/docs/languages/elixir/elixir_notes.md

 - Process.unregister(:process_name)
 - Process.registered() : to get a list of all registered process
 - Process.info(self, :links) : to inspect the current link set of the shell process.
+- `sys.get_state(pid)` : to get the current state of any process.
+- `sys.trace(pid, true)` : to see what happens behind the scenes when a client sends a synchronous call request to the server process start the trace.
+- `sys.trace(pid, false)` : to turn off tracing
+- `sys.get_status(pid)` : to get the full status of a process

 ### Programming Elixir